Layered Opposite Rashba Spin-Orbit Coupling in Bilayer Graphene: Loss of Spin Chirality, Symmetry Breaking and Topological Transition: LO-RSOC confirmed by ab-initio calculations

-{\it LO-RSOC confirmed by ab-initio calculations.}--- Beyond the phenomenological Ham.~(\ref{H_EB}), we further show a concrete LO-RSOC system that is BLG encapsulated by two monolayers of Au, as shown in Fig.~4(a), where the optimized stable structure is ${\cal I}$ symmetry.
+Beyond the phenomenological Hamiltonian~(\ref{H_EB}), we further show a concrete LO-RSOC system that is BLG encapsulated by two monolayers of Au, as shown in the left panel of Fig.~4(a), where the optimized stable structure is ${\cal I}$ symmetry.
 We employ the standard {\it ab initio} calculations that are performed in MLG--Au interface \cite{KriGol}, where the Rashba strength $\lambda$ depends strongly on the graphene-Au distance $d_{\rm G-Au}$ and is negligible for $d_{\rm G-Au}>4.2~{\AA}$.
-We obtain the optimized interlayer distance $d_{\rm G-Au}=3.21~{\AA}$ and the parameter $\lambda=16.2$~meV (Supplemental Material \cite{SM}).
+We obtain the optimized interlayer distance $d_{\rm G-Au}=3.21~{\AA}$.

-The calculated band structure in Fig.~4(b) shows that no spin splitting happens, as expected from our prediction of the LO-RSOC in Ham.~(\ref{H_EB}).
+The calculated band structure in the right panel of Fig.~5(a) shows that no spin splitting happens, as expected from our prediction of the LO-RSOC in Hamiltonian~(\ref{H_EB}).
 It is shown that BLG becomes electron doping (chemical potential $\mu=-0.329$~eV) due to the $\pi$--$d$ orbital hybridization between graphene and Au.
 This means, the direction of charge transfer at each hetero-interface is from Au to graphene.
 Because the top Au--graphene interface and the bottom graphene--Au interface are ${\cal I}$ symmetry, the interfacial potential gradient along the $z$ axis to induce the LO-RSOC \cite{BerLuc} is opposite in sign on opposite layers of BLG.
 The hyperfine band structure near $K$ (see the inset) reveals that the trigonal warping effect ($|\varepsilon-\mu|<1$~meV) does not open the spin degeneracy.
-More accurate fit parameters for the band structure are given in Supplemental Material \cite{SM}.